bradleymoore111/todo/README.md

 Make minecraft redstone into a language

+- Possibly something that takes code, and turns it into redstone??
+Hilarious sounding, but also kinda tough

 Make an auto formatter for code

 - Give it different styles, including the terrible one where all the brackets are at the end